philou/philou.github.com/source/_posts/2018-06-04-a-coding-dojo-exercises-plan-towards-refactoring-legacy-code.markdown

 ## What changed in practice ?

-We tried to split the teamwork and the coding dojos exercises.
-The team is now doing mob programming sessions on their usual stories twice a week (I'll blog about that some day).
+We wanted to split the teamwork and the coding dojos exercises.
+The team is now doing mob programming sessions on their usual stories twice a week (I'll blog about that someday).
 But also doing regular coding dojos exercises in pairs.

 Even if they did not go through all the TDD katas yet, mobbing on real stories helps the team to take on legacy code.